 The other reserve represents changes in fair value of investment property, net of deferred tax movements, which are unrealised at the reporting date.
 These amounts are transferred from retained earnings to this reserve since these gains are not considered by the directors to be available for distribution.
 Upon disposal of the respective investment property, realised fair value gains are transferred to the retained earnings.
 The unrealised gain reserve is a non-distributable reserve.

-16. Cash and cash equivalents
+17. Cash and cash equivalents

-The cash and cash equivalents comprise the following statement of financial position amount:
+The cash and cash equivalents comprise the following statement of financial position amounts for the year ended 31 December 2017